 The overall vulnerability to flooding in Davison County can be described as high.
 Much of the impact is to cropland and to rural county and township roads, but the threat of property damage due to flooding also exists.
-Flooding impacts in 2019 were especially significant, with numerous county and township road closures.
-The Following is a summary of vulnerability to flooding in each of the communities:
+Flooding impacts in 2019 were especially significant, with numerous county and township road closures, including four roads that are still closed (see Figure 3.1).
+Davison County and the townships within the county received a total of \$369,410 of FEMA Public Assistance funds after the March 2019 flood, and \$1,495,123 of FEMA funds after the September 2019 flood.
+Following is a summary of vulnerability to flooding in each of the communities:

-Ethan: There appears to be little vulnerability to flooding in the community, although the HAZUS software did identify a small area prone to flooding on the northwest edge of town.
+Ethan: There is some vulnerability to flooding in the community.
+The HAZUS software identified a small area prone to flooding on the northwest edge of town.
 Flooding in 2019 had a minor impact on the community, with the main problem being a sewer system that was overwhelmed with floodwater, resulting in sewage backing up into several homes.
 One and a half blocks of Sixth Street had to be replaced because of floodwater damage.
+The Town received \$5,663 of FEMA Public Assistance funds after the September 2019 flood.

 Mitchell: The city is quite vulnerable to flooding, as both the historical evidence and the potential flood loss tables (Tables 3.9 and 3.10) indicate.
 Dry Run Creek runs through the heart of the community and Firesteel Creek flows along the northern edge of the city.
 A total of over \$3.5 million of residential and commercial property is vulnerable to flooding in Mitchell.
 Flooding in 2019 had a major impact in the city, with hundreds of properties suffering varying degrees of damage.
-Significant street flooding also occurred, especially during the September 2019 flood.
+Significant street flooding also occurred.
+The City received \$78,342 of FEMA Public Assistance funds after the March 2019 flood, and \$49,946 of FEMA funds after the September 2019 flood.

 Mount Vernon: The city is definitely vulnerable to flooding, as Table 3.9 and Table 3.10 show.
-A total of over \$1.9 million of residential and commercial property is at risk, or about \$4,216 on a per capita basis.
-In addition to the many residential properties located in the flood hazard zone, several commercial properties and two public properties - the fire hall and the Mount Vernon Public School - are affected.
-Flooding in 2019 had a minor impact on the community, with the main problem being a sewer system that was overwhelmed with floodwater, resulting in sewage backing up into 15 to 20 homes.
-Street damage also was significant, with FEMA Public Assistance money received for flood damage to Haines Street and the eastern section of Railroad Street.
+A total of over \$1.9 million of residential and commercial property is at risk.
+In addition to the many residential properties located in the flood hazard zone, several commercial properties and two public properties - the fire hall and the Mount

+Vernon Public School - are affected.
+Flooding in 2019 had a fairly significant impact on the community, with the main problem being a sewer system that was overwhelmed with floodwater, resulting in sewage backing up into 15 to 20 homes.
+Street damage also was significant, especially along Haines Street and the eastern section of Railroad Street.
+The City received \$31,844 of FEMA Public Assistance funds after the March 2019 flood.